Readability Equals Translatability

 What makes something hard to translate?
 One challenge we discussed is text that relies on connotations to evoke subtle meaning.
 A word as simple as apple has different associations for an American (“Mom and apple pie”) than for a Mexican (the Spanish equivalent manzana can mean a plaza or market).
 A meaning that relies on subtleties like this may not survive translation.
 So in dealing with artful or evocative wording, Peden often asked acquaintances for suggestions.
 For instance, for Carlos Fuentes’s play Orchids in the Moonlight, she was aware that the association of orchid with male anatomy was clear to Spanish readers, but almost unknown to English readers.
 Sadly, none of her consultants was able to suggest a better English equivalent, so most English readers correctly see orchid as a type of flower but miss the other meaning.

 Clichés and cultural content can also be difficult to convert.
 Even with the help of native speakers there’s sometimes no good solution.
 The expression “like father, like son” translates easily because it makes obvious sense, and a similar expression may already exist in the target language.
 For instance, there’s an equivalent expression in Chinese.
-But imagine translating “he wants his pound of flesh”, from Shakespeare’s Merchant of Venice.
+But imagine translating a casual use of “he wants his pound of flesh”, an expression we get from Shakespeare’s Merchant of Venice.
 Or consider the conversation in Chapter 6 of Somerset Maugham’s The Razor’s Edge.
 It begins with “Gray’s conversation was composed of clichés”, then cleverly uses more than a baker’s dozen.
 If a text relies on cultural knowledge for its meaning, some of that meaning is likely to be lost.

 I should also mention the 1992 version of Aladdin, which delighted audiences with the rapid-fire ad libs of the genie character, played by Robin Williams.
 In that case, not only was much of the humor probably meaningless (or completely rewritten) in foreign-language versions, but thirty years later, it’s also lost to many native English speakers.
 Some critics loved Williams’s “hip”, “blistering improv”, but a pre-teen reviewer who appeared on NBC’s The Tonight Show voiced a reservation.
 Many of Williams’s celebrity impressions and other cultural in-jokes were opaque to him because of his youth, and would eventually be meaningless to most viewers.